zoeesilcock/zoeesilcock/README.md

 * Understanding user requirements.

 ## Working with
-* Javascript, NodeJS, React, HTML and CSS for web development.
+* JavaScript/TypeScript, NodeJS, React, HTML and CSS for web development.
 * C# and Unity for game development.
 * Neovim for code editing.

 ## Learning
-* Zig for low level and game development.
+* Zig to strengthen my low level skills and for coding games from scratch .
-* Rust for building tools.
 * Godot as an open alternative to Unity.